aws/aws-cdk/packages/aws-cdk-lib/aws-appconfig/README.md

 ### Permissions

-You can grant permissions to read a configuration to an Environment with the grantReadConfig method as follows:
+You can grant read permission on the environment's configurations with the grantReadConfig method as follows:

 ```ts
 import * as iam from 'aws-cdk-lib/aws-iam';